uafgeotools/mtuq/docs/user_guide/06/plotting_time_shifts.rst

 Plotting time shifts
 --------------------

-To plot time shifts, the `attrs` data structure returned above can be passed directly to a plotting function:
+To plot time shifts, the `attrs` data structure above can be passed directly to a plotting function:

 .. code::